NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-Specimen-1/collection.extension-fastingStatus.page.md

 <span class="mro-circle required" title="required"></span> Required

 <h5><ins>Guidance</ins></h5>

 Whether or how long patient abstained from food and/or drink.

-Where this is indicated in the incoming EDIFACT report it will be indicated with an `F`.
+Where this is indicated in the incoming EDIFACT report it will be indicated with an ‘F’.
+In this scenario:

-This **MUST** be used to populate the `valueCodeableConcept.text` element.
+- This **MUST** be used to populate the coding.text element

-<i class="fa fa-link"></i> [ValueSet: hl7VS-relevantClincialInformation](https://terminology.hl7.org/5.0.0/ValueSet-v2-0916.html)
+- This **SHOULD** be used to populate the coding element with values for the ‘F’ code from the [relevantClincialInformation ValueSet](https://terminology.hl7.org/ValueSet-v2-0916.html)

 <h5><ins>Example</ins></h5>